 By referring to or otherwise employing this standard, the user agrees to defend, protect, indemnify, and hold MHI, the MH10 Committee, committee officers, agents, and members harmless from and against all claims, losses, expenses, damages, and liabilities, direct, incidental, or consequential, arising from acceptance or use or alleged use of this standard, including loss of profits and reasonable attorneys' fees which may arise out of the acceptance or use or alleged use of this standard.
 The intent of this provision and of the user is to absolve and protect MHI, the MH10 Committee, committee officers, agents, and members from any and all loss relating in any way to this standard, including those resulting from the user's own negligence.

 AMERICAN NATIONAL STANDARD ANS MH10.8.13 – 200X

-LABEL TEST PROCEDURES FOR BAR CODE AND TWO-DIMENSIONAL (2D) LABELS
+TEST PROCEDURES FOR LABELS INCORPORATING LINEAR BAR CODES AND TWO-DIMENSIONAL (2D) SYMBOLS

 Table of Contents Page